ashihara15/iron-fish-utils/multi-host/readme.md

+### Caution

+These notes are more of a quick reference for those familiar with docker.

+It is assumed that the main node and account are already setup, including signing up for the testnet, setting graffiti, etc.

+Maybe you've been running a single node, and now you want to switch to a multi-node mining arrangement?
+The quick reference & skeleton for that is below.

 ### Initial Setup - sync the account + graffiti

-These notes assume the main node and account are already setup, including signing up for the testnet, setting graffiti, etc.  Maybe you've been running a single node, and now you want to switch to a multi-node mining arrangement?

-More setup detail is beyond the scope of these notes.

 ```
 # main node